 Keith Gessen, Diary of a Very Bad Year

 A day-by-day, blow-by-blow account, written with an annonymous hedge fund manager, of the unravelling of the 2006 housing bubble.
-A good reminder that even the market so-called market experts can also have very bad days.
+A good reminder that even so-called market experts can also have very bad days.